PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Before 1.7.0 this action was performed even when the query had been received over TCP, which required the use of :func:`TCPRule` to prevent the TC bit from being set over TCP transports.

+.. function:: TCResponseAction()

+  .. versionadded:: 1.9.0

+  Truncate an existing answer, to force the client to TCP.

 .. function:: TeeAction(remote[, addECS[, local [, addProxyProtocol]]])

   .. versionchanged:: 1.8.0